2004 New England Patriots season

-With a 14–2 record and the second seed in the AFC playoffs, the Patriots defeated the Indianapolis Colts at home in the playoffs for the second-straight year, holding the Colts' top offense to three points.
+With a 14–2 record and the second seed in the AFC playoffs, the Patriots defeated the Indianapolis Colts 20–3 at home in the playoffs for the second-straight year, holding the Colts' top offense to three points.
 The Patriots then defeated the Pittsburgh Steelers on the road, 41–27, in the AFC Championship Game.
 Prior to the Patriots' matchup with the Philadelphia Eagles in Super Bowl XXXIX, Eagles wide receiver Freddie Mitchell said he did not know the names of the Patriots' defensive backs, which was taken as a sign of disrespect by the Patriots' "replacement" secondary.
 The Patriots would go on to defeat the Eagles 24–21 in their second straight Super Bowl victory and third championship in four seasons, cementing their status as the NFL sports dynasty of the 2000s.
 Despite being eventually overshadowed by their 2007 counterparts, the 2004 Patriots are still considered one of the greatest NFL teams of all time.
 In 2019, the NFL on its 100th anniversary ranked the 2004 Patriots as the No. 16 greatest NFL team of all time, the highest ranked New England team that won the Super Bowl.
-Until their 2016 team won the Super Bowl, no team with more then 13 wins would win the Super Bowl.
+Until their 2016 team won the Super Bowl, no team with more than 13 wins would win the Super Bowl.
+Analyst Aaron Schatz, creator of the DVOA metric, listed the 2004 Patriots as the greatest Super Bowl winning team of the Brady–Belichick era using DVOA, in addition to being ranked seventh all-time among all Super Bowl winning teams.